dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 </ContentPage>
 ```

-In this example, the `ViewCell` creates a simple `BoxView` for each color entry:
+In this example, the `ViewCell` creates a simple <xref:Microsoft.Maui.Controls.BoxView> for each color entry:

 :::image type="content" source="media/consume/arraydemo.png" alt-text="x:Array demo.":::